supervisitor20/MyJobs/doc/source/faq.rst

     and select a company, you should see a section called "App-Level Access" near the top.
 Note that it could take a moment for the page to load.

+  I'm already a CompanyUser, so why don't I have an "Employer" menu?
+    Because you don't have permission to access anything that would show up in the employer menu.
+With roles enabled, CompanyUser means absolutely nothing.
+It's only reason for existing is to support the old system, which is still in use in production.

 Documentation
 =============